dotnet/project-system/docs/repo/property-pages/property-conditions.md

 ## Function Reference

-The following table details the default set of visibility expression functions.
-These are the only functions allowed in both `VisibilityCondition`s and `EditabilityCondition`s
+The following table details the default set of property condition expression functions.
+These are the only functions allowed in both `VisibilityCondition`s and `IsReadOnlyCondition`s

 | Function                               | Arity    | Description                                                                                                              |
 |----------------------------------------|----------|--------------------------------------------------------------------------------------------------------------------------|